the responsible collection and use of personal data

 1 - Introduction

 Personal data is any information relating to an identified or identifiable living person.
-IFC processes personal data for numerous purposes, and the means of collection, lawful basis of processing, use, disclosure, and retention periods for each purpose may differ.
+IFC Group processes personal data for numerous purposes, and the means of collection, lawful basis of processing, use, disclosure, and retention periods for each purpose may differ.

 When collecting and using personal data, our policy is to be transparent about why and how we process personal data.